How to reupholster a couch

 Don’t worry about getting the fabric perfect.
 You will be able to cover the edges and trim with the existing pleated skirt that you cut off earlier.

-I tried to staple where the staples wouldn’t be seen but a couple do show.
+I tried to staple where the staples wouldn’t be seen, but a couple do show.
 You can purchase roping or ribbon in the fabric store and use stitch witchery to adhere to the slipcover if you want to hide the staples.
 For me, they are hardly noticeable.

 How much does it cost to reupholster a couch?

-Of course if you want it perfect, you will need to invest hundreds of dollars, maybe even thousands and pay to have it professionally upholstered.
+Of course, if you want it perfect, you will need to invest hundreds of dollars, maybe even thousands, and pay to have it professionally upholstered.
 For me, that wasn’t an option.
-At one point I had a professional upholsterer near me give an estimate and it was going to cost almost $1200 to have it reupholstered.

-I think the couch recovered in a camel covered slip cover fits right in with our newly renovated modern cottage pool house.
+I think the couch recovered in a camel-covered slip cover fits right in with our newly renovated modern cottage pool house.

 How to reupholster cushions on a couch

-Be sure to also check out my how to reupholster a chair tutorial too.
-It’s a new sew tutorial and if I can do it, anyone can do it.
-How many yards of fabric to reupholster a couch?
-This was a full couch cover so I don’t have the exact yards I used but if you are buying fabric, keep in mind that 1 yard = 36 inches.
-So you will need to measure the length, width and height of your couch and then add extra for excess and divide that number by 36.
+This was a full couch cover so I don’t have the exact yards I used, but if you are buying fabric, keep in mind that 1 yard = 36 inches.
+So you will need to measure the length, width, and height of your couch and then add extra for excess and divide that number by 36.
 I would definitely buy extra just to be safe.

-Related: (see the really cool wingback chair I reupholstered without sewing).
+Related: See the really cool wingback chair I reupholstered without sewing.

 How long does it take to reupholster a couch?

 This reupholstered couch project only took me two hours.
-Be patient and take your time, the cost savings is worth it.
+Be patient and take your time; the cost savings is worth it.

-Get yourself a small compressor and heavy duty staple gun (that works with a compressor), some fabric and get busy!
+Get yourself a small compressor and heavy-duty staple gun (that works with a compressor), some fabric, and get busy!

 Leave a comment below and let me know what you think of this project!
 Do you have a couch you would like to reupholster?